Aysel Gürel: Lyricist of Love (1928-2008)

 Fame came at an early age, while first appearing on stage as Juliet in Shakespeare's romantic tragedy Romeo and Juliet when she was fifteen.
 Her performance had wowed the audience, with the local press praising her the next day.
 She gave up a full-time career in acting to pursue poetry, but her daughters followed in those footsteps, with one, Müjde Ar, becoming a prominent Turkish actress.

 Her songs were not always about love, however, with a few focusing on socio-political issues, more specifically the popular Aksu track "Ünzile" (1986) that highlighted the plight of women in a closed, feudal society.
-Aksu had re-produced this song in 2005 for an album, proceeds of which went to the benefit of the Kardelen Project, a program supporting the education of up to 5,000 impoverished girls.
+Aksu had re-produced this song in 2005 for an album for the benefit of the Kardelen Project, a program supporting the education of up to 5,000 impoverished girls.

 In February, 2008, Gürel finally succumbed to the darkness.